Songtsen Gampo: Family

-Tibetan Empire-era documents found at Dunhuang say that Songtsen Gampo also had a sister Sad-mar-kar (or Sa-tha-ma-kar) and a younger brother bTzan-srong who was betrayed and died in a fire, c.
-641. According to one partially damaged scroll from Dunhuang, there was hostility between Sa-tha-ma-kar and bTzan-srong, who was then forced to settle in gNyal (southeast of the Yarlung River and across the 5090 m Yartö Tra Pass, which borders on modern Bhutan, and Arunachal Pradesh in India).
+Tibetan Empire-era documents found at Dunhuang say that Songtsen Gampo also had a sister Sad-mar-kar (or Sadmarkar) and a younger brother bTzan-srong who was betrayed and died in a fire, c.
+641. According to one partially damaged scroll from Dunhuang, there was hostility between Sadmarkar and bTzan-srong, who was then forced to settle in gNyal (southeast of the Yarlung River and across the 5090 m Yartö Tra Pass, which borders on modern Bhutan, and Arunachal Pradesh in India).

 When the prince Gungsong Gungtsen reached the age of thirteen (twelve by Western reckoning), his father, Songtsen Gampo, retired, and the prince ruled for five years, which could have corresponded to the period when Songtsen Gampo was working on a new Tibetan constitution.
-Gungsong Gungtsen is also said to have married 'A-zha Mang-mo-rje when he was thirteen, and they had a son, Mangsong Mangtsen (r.
+Gungsong Gungtsen is also said to have married 'Azha Mang-mo-rje when he was thirteen, and they had a son, Mangsong Mangtsen (r.
 650–676 CE).
 Gungsong Gungtsen is said to have only ruled for these five years and died at eighteen.
 Songtsen Gampo, returned to the throne.
 Gungsong Gungtsen is said to have been buried at Donkhorda, the site of the royal tombs, to the left of the tomb of his grandfather Namri Songtsen (gNam-ri Srong-btsan).

 According to Tibetan tradition, Songtsen Gampo was enthroned while still a minor as the thirty-third king of the Yarlung dynasty after his father was poisoned circa 618.
 He is said to have been born in an unspecified Ox year and was 13 years old (12 by Western reckoning) when he took the throne.
 This accords with the tradition that the Yarlung kings took the throne when they were 13, and supposedly old enough to ride a horse and rule the kingdom.
 If these traditions are correct, he was probably born in the Ox year 605 CE.
 The Old Book of Tang notes that he "was still a minor when he succeeded to the throne."

 The current head of the Royal House of Tibet and king in exile is a direct descendant of the Dharma kings and has been crowned King of Tibet by Tenzin Gyatso, 14th Dalai Lama.
 His Majesty King Lhagyari Trichen Namgyal Wangchuk lives in the United States and travels the world speaking out for the human and religious rights of the Tibetan people, under the occupation of the People's Republic of China.